dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 title: Persisting Natural Key Entities with Spring Data JPA
 comments: true
 ---
-From the dawn of time there is an ongoing discussion about using [surrogate keys](https://en.wikipedia.org/wiki/Surrogate_key) vs [natural keys](https://en.wikipedia.org/wiki/Natural_key).
+From the dawn of time there is an ongoing discussion about using [surrogate keys](https://en.wikipedia.org/wiki/Surrogate_key) vs [natural keys](https://en.wikipedia.org/wiki/Natural_key) in your database tables.
-I don't want to take any side - here just write about one consequence you'll face when persisting natural key entity with Spring Data repository.
+I don't want to take any side here - just write about one consequence you'll face when persisting natural key entity with Spring Data repository.

 From the perspective of this article the difference between natural key and surrogate key is that natural key is assigned by application (e.g. personalId for _Worker_, which can't be assigned by any generator strategy), whereas surrogate key in many cases is assigned by a database (e.g. by sequence or identity table).
 Of course surrogate key can be assigned by an application as well (like application generated uuid) - these cases will also face problems that are mentioned below for natural key entities.
+&nbsp;

 #### The Difference in Number of Queries